 If you opt for glucosamine from Glucosamine.com, you are choosing quality.
 We guarantee this quality as follows:

 - Production by a prominent West European manufacturer of nutritional supplements, who fulfils strict GMP and HAACP requirements.
 This means that the manufacturer follows procedures that guarantee food safety and hygiene.
-Optimum communication is possible between us and the manufacturer, which results in safe and high quality product development.

 - Purity.
 All our supplements are checked for contaminants by an independent laboratory.

 - Correct, high dosages, based on scientific studies.
 You can read more on this topic below.